mapgears/maritime-update-manager/docs/updaters/README.md

 # Documentation format

 Each updater is documented in the following format.
 The `module-name` is the value to enter in the block's `module` parameter to use this module.
-All updater block has an enabled option.
-If set to false, the updater module will not be called.
 Unknown module names in the configuration file are an error.

 ## Updater name (`module-name`)